nabeken/gosmtpmx/README.md

+# gosmtpmx

-# gosmtpmx - A SendMail() in net/smtp wrapper utilizing MX RR
+A SendMail() in net/smtp wrapper utilizing MX RR instead of address.

 under development